Lesson 55: Contemporary Techniques, Part 1 — Flutter Tonguing and Glissando

 Flutter tonguing

-Flutter tonguing is sustained articulation.
-Instead of a single t at the note's start, you produce a continuous trill of the tongue against the alveolar ridge — the sound a singer makes rolling rr in Spanish or Italian.
-The result on the recorder is a rough, granular texture — the note sounds slightly torn.
-In notation, flutter tonguing is shown by three short slashes through the note stem.
+Instead of a single t at the note's start, sustain a continuous rolled-r trill of the tongue through the note.
+The result is a rough, granular texture — the note sounds slightly torn.

 Glissando